radeeyate/StratoSpore/README.md

 ## The Experiment

 - Measure the fluorescence of chlorophyll in algae using photodiodes and light
-- Measure other stuff (e.g. altitude, geographical location, temperature, UV exposure, etc.) using sensors, and correlate the data with the photodiode output
+- Measure other data (e.g. altitude, geographical location, temperature, UV exposure, etc.) using sensors, and correlate the data with the spectral sensor output

 ## The Hypothesis